wildfly/quickstart/ejb-security-interceptors/README.md

 It is recommended that you test this approach in a separate and clean environment before you attempt to port the changes in your own environment.

-## Use of ${jboss.home.name}
+## Use of WILDFLY_HOME

-In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
-The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
+The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).

 ## Add the Application Users

-This quickstart uses secured management interfaces and is built around the default `ApplicationRealm` as configured in the ${product.name} distribution.
+This quickstart uses secured management interfaces and is built around the default `ApplicationRealm` as configured in the WildFly distribution.
 You must create the following application users to access the running application:

 | **UserName** | **Realm** | **Password** | **Roles** |
 |:-----------|:-----------|:-----------|:-----------|